SEI-R-2-22/u1_hw_control_flow_adventure/outline.md

               - [4]th little piggy, who had none.
               - [5]th little piggy, who went 'wee wee wee wee' all the way home.
               - (All others) "You liar!
 I'M that little piggy!
 You're the wolf, aren't you?"
 The piggy runs out the back an escapes.
 You're a terrible liar.
-          - [T]ell the Truth: "It' the big bad wolf, and I would like to eat you, please!"
+          - [T]ell the Truth: You reply: "It's the big bad wolf, and I would like to eat you, please!"
             - The door is flung open, but you find yourself staring down the barrel of a rifle.
 What is this, Animal Farm?!
 "You have 5 seconds..." the piggy begins, but you don't wait around to find out what for.
 This did not go how you planned.
 Apparently no dinner for you.
           - [L]and-Shark.
             - "That's an old reference," says the piggy.
 It escapes out the back before you have time to say "Candy gram."
 Bummer.